-The unassigned fund balance in the General Fund at year-end was \$22,340,591.
+The unassigned fund balance in the General Fund at year-end was approximately 23,467,000.
 The School District has a goal of an unassigned fund balance in the General Fund of approximately 25% of the subsequent year's budget.
 Any resources in excess of that amount are restricted for future capital needs.
 The School District believes that a positive fund balance in this range is sound financial management.
 Such a fund balance serves several purposes.
 The first is to ensure that the instructional program is not interrupted by unexpected budgetary constraints such as state budget cuts which have been enacted in recent years.
 Secondly, the School District does not have to utilize short term tax anticipation notes to provide adequate cash flow in the later months of the year.
 The third purpose is to maintain a positive bond rating when bonds are issued.

-During the year, the District completed a demographics study which identified student population growth trends.
+During the year, the School District completed a demographics study which identified student population growth trends.
 That study, along with a comprehensive facilities review, provided the basis for future building plans.
-The Board decided to plan for a bond referendum to be held in the spring of 2021 to build a new high school and elementary school, to remodel the existing 9th grade campus into a middle school, and to purchase additional land for future growth.
+The Board decided to plan for a bond referendum to be held in the 2021 to build a new high school and elementary school, to remodel the existing 9th grade campus into a middle school, and to purchase additional land for future growth.

 In addition, the Board completed an evaluation of possible financing alternatives and concluded that an impact fee on new construction should be explored.
-At year end, the basic data had been evaluated and a proposal was being prepared to present to the York County Council in the fall of 2019.
+York County Council approved an impact fee of \$4,000 per single family residence in September 2020, effective in January 2021.